VA Mortgage Requirements and Guidelines: A Detailed Look

 The residual income guidelines dictate how much money the borrower should have left after they have made all of their debt payments.
-This residual, or discretionary income, allows the borrower to have enough funds to take care of other necessities such as clothing, food, transportation and utilities.
+This residual, or discretionary income, allows the borrower to have enough funds to take care of other necessities such as clothing, food, transportation, and utilities.

-In order to be fair to the borrowers, the residual income requirements vary based on two factors; the size of the family and the location of the home.
+To be fair to the borrowers, the residual income requirements vary based on two factors; the size of the family and the location of the home.

 VA mortgage only uses one debt to income ratio for qualifying a borrower.
 View Residual Income tables below.

 The VA mortgage program can be used on a wide range of property types.
 The following is a list of homes that can be bought with the VA mortgage